PCMDI/cmor3_documentation/mydoc/mydoc_cmor3_api.md

   * **quantize_mode** = Quantization mode.
 Can be set to the following values.
     - 0: No quantization mode
     - 1: BitGroom
-        - Determines the number of bits which are necessary for the required number of significant decimal digits, and then sets excess bits to zero or one for alternate array values.
+        - Determines the number of bits to retain for the user-requested number of significant decimal digits, and then sets excess bits to zero or one for alternate array values.
+This method is not recommended since it has poorer compression ratios and more sharply changing least significant bits than Granular BitRound.
     - 2: Granular BitRound **(recommended)**
-        - Determines the number of required bits for each value in the array, and uses IEEE rounding to change the data value.
-It is recommended to use this mode as it produces a better overall compression ratio.
+        - Determines the number to retain for the user-requested number of significant decimal digits for each value in the array, and applies IEEE rounding to the least significant bits.
+This mode is preferred to BitGroom for retaining the user-specified number of decimal significant digits as it produces a better overall compression ratio and smoother least significant bits than BitGroom.
     - 3: BitRound
-        - Allows directly specifying the number of significant bits, and then sets excess bits to zero or one for alternate array values.
+        - The user directly specifies the number of significant bits to retain, and applies IEEE rounding to the least significant bits.
+This method is recommended for preserving the user-specified number of significant bits.

   * **quantize_nsd** = Number of significant digits or bits.
 Its use is dependent on the quantization mode used.
     - 0 (No quantization mode): The value is ignored.